 A particular business loan could be ideal for one small business, and inflexible or impractical for another.
 That’s why it’s crucial to do your research, get quotes wherever you can, and be fully informed about repayment terms and interest rates.

 With all this info, you can make a smart, informed decision, and feel comfortable with your repayments for months or years to come.

-Capify Small Business Loan: Raise 75% of your average monthly turnover
+Capify Small Business Loan: Raise up to 130%* of your average monthly turnover

 Instead of repaying large monthly payments, you’ll repay what you can afford.
-Capify will take a small daily or weekly payment over a 6 to 12 month period until your loan is repaid
+Capify will take a small regular payments over a 6 to 12 month period until your loan is repaid